wp-plugins/slickr-flickr/readme.txt

 * Uses "slickr-flickr" shortcode to make it as easy as possible to show your Flickr photos on Wordpress
 * Works well in posts, pages and text widgets in the sidebar, at different sizes, with portrait and landscape photos
 * Sorts photos by date, title or description
-* With or without captions, and links back to Flickr
+* With or without captions, photo descriptions and links back to Flickr
 * With manual or autoplay slideshows
 * Works with various LightBoxes
-* Works with jQuery Galleria to display photos in a slideshow/gallery combo
 * See http://www.slickrflickr.com for tutorials on using the plugin
 * See http://www.slickrflickr.com/pro/ for Pro Edition Priority Support and Bonus Features

 == Installation ==

-1. Uncompress the downloaded zip archive in [WordPress install root]/wp-content/plugins
+1. Uncompress the downloaded zip archive in [WordPress install root]/wp-content/plugins or use the WordPress plugin installer
 1. Activate the plugin in your WordPress plugins control panel
 1. Go to the "Settings" section, and choose "Slickr Flickr"
-1. Type In your Flickr Id (it should look something like 12345678@N00) and then click the Save button
+1. Type In your Flickr ID (it should look something like 12345678@N00) and then click the Save button
 1. To use the plugin in a post, page or text widget use the shortcode [slickr-flickr tag="my tag phrase"]
 1. If you have no photos in Flickr with this tag then no pictures are displayed
 1. See http://www.slickrflickr.com/how-to/how-to-install-slickr-flickr-plugin for more about the plugin installation